ory/hydra/README.md

 ## FAQ

-### I have troubles with the redirect URI.
+### I'm having trouble with the redirect URI.

-Hydra enforces https for all hosts except localhost.
+Hydra enforces HTTPS for all hosts except localhost.
 Also make sure that the path is an exact match. `http://localhost:123/` is not the same as `http://localhost:123`.

 ### How can I validate tokens?